Salymka/Salymka-sait-za-200/README.md

 # ESP32 Static Website Host

-Host modern static websites directly from an ESP32 using LittleFS.
+Host modern static websites directly from an ESP32 using LittleFS — no external server required.
+The contact form sends messages to Telegram via a bot, with the token stored securely in firmware.

-This project provides a lightweight web server with automatic WiFi configuration via WiFiManager, allowing you to quickly deploy landing pages, dashboards, product showcases, IoT control panels, and other static websites without requiring an external server.

 ---

 ## Features

-- ESP32 Web Server
-- WiFiManager auto-configuration portal
-- LittleFS filesystem support
-- HTML, CSS, JavaScript and image hosting
+- Serves HTML, CSS, JS and images from LittleFS
+- Auto WiFi setup via WiFiManager captive portal
+- Contact form → Telegram notifications (token never exposed to browser)
-- Mobile responsive websites
+- Mobile responsive, no frameworks required
-- REST API example
-- Fast startup
-- No external backend required
+- No external backend or cloud dependency
-- Easy website customization

 ---